storybookjs/react-native/MIGRATION.md

 ## From version 3.4.x to 4.0.x

 With 4.0 as our first major release in over a year, we've collected a lot of cleanup tasks.
-All deprecations have been marked for months, so we hope that there will be no significant impact on your project.
+Most of the deprecations have been marked for months, so we hope that there will be no significant impact on your project.

 ### Generic addons